humayuntanwar/100-days-of-Machine-Learning/README.md

  ## PCA Review
 	Remember that PCA is just a transformation of your data and attempts to find out what features explain the most variance in your data.

+# DAY 65
+  ##Recommender Systems with Python
+  we will focus on providing a basic recommendation system by suggesting items that are most similar to a particular item, in this case, movies.
+Keep in mind, this is not a true robust recommendation system, to describe it more accurately, it just tells you what movies/items are most similar to your movie choice.